leezer3/OpenBVE-Documentation-Hugo/content/en/routes/xml/trackfollowingobject/_index.md

 **\<Rail>** *RailIndex* **\</Rail>**
 {{% /command %}}

-**RailIndex** sets the trajectory on which the train will run.
+**RailIndex** sets the trajectory on which the object will run.
 It is necessary to define the trajectory by the **Track.Rail** command of the route file.